Is Marijuana A Blood Thinner?

 Exploring the Relationship Between Marijuana and Blood Thinning

-One study published in the Journal of Thrombosis and Haemostasis found that THC may inhibit platelet aggregation, an essential step in blood clot formation.
-Another study published in the Journal of Pharmacology and Experimental Therapeutics found that certain cannabinoids may reduce the ability of platelets to stick together.
-These findings suggest that marijuana may have potential as a blood thinner.
+One study published in the Journal of Thrombosis and Haemostasis found that THC can inhibit platelet aggregation, an essential step in blood clot formation.
+Similarly, the Journal of Pharmacology and Experimental Therapeutics reported that certain cannabinoids may reduce platelets’ ability to stick together, which could point to potential blood-thinning effects.

 Research and Studies on Marijuana’s Blood Thinning Properties